-Driving from Keflavik airport one can’t stop wondering about the Moon-like, volcanic landscape.
+Driving from Keflavik airport, one can’t stop wondering about the Moon-like, volcanic landscape.
 No trees.
 And when in Reykjavik, I haven’t noticed a single corner flower shop.
-Of course, people love nature and will do simple and little things to bring some nature to their home or workplaces.
+Of course, people love nature and will do simple and little things to bring some nature to their homes or workplaces.
 I’ve noticed that a lot of shops have flower pots outside the front doors.
-Also, people have flower boxes outside their windows or doors, like this one below at 20 Norðurstígur, Reykjavík.
+Also, people have flower boxes outside their windows or doors, like the one below at 20 Norðurstígur, Reykjavík.

 Spiritual feng shui of Reykjavik and Iceland

 Feng shui is a historically and fundamentally spiritual discipline because it deals with the energy (spirit) of a place.
 There are a few sacred spots and power places in Iceland, such as Snaefellsjokull glacier, Thorsmork and Skaftafell and pyramid-shaped Bulandstindur mountains as well as Thingvellir.
 In Reykjavik, visit Hallgrímskirkja, which is a Lutheran parish church.
 It is the largest church in Iceland and one of the tallest buildings in the country (74.5 metres high) – probably the most recognisable building in Iceland.
 The church is named after the Icelandic poet and clergyman Hallgrímur Pétursson, author of the Passion Hymn.
 The view from the top of the church encompasses the whole of Reykjavik and beyond.
 The building took 40 years to build and was finished in 1986 and was inspired by the Icelandic landscape.
 Although the predominant religious domination in Iceland is Christian, with Icelandic Church leading the way, nature and biophilia are unavoidable in Iceland and that is the most dominant spiritual dimension here.